FAQs

 -

-I use a balanced approach to teach wanted behaviors using both reward-based techniques and corrections.
-I incorporate things like food rewards, toys, high-value praise, all the pets (when earned), and play to build engagement with every dog in my program.
 Tools like slip leads, prong collars, and e-collars are used to teach owners and dogs to speak a common language and break down the communication barrier between human and dog.

 -